$ oc patch mce multiclusterengine --type=merge -p \

 The hosted control planes feature, as well as the hypershift-addon managed cluster add-on, are enabled by default.
-If you want to disable the feature, or if you disabled it and want to manually enable it, see the following procedures.
+If needed, you can disable the feature, or if you disabled it, you can manually enable it.

 apiVersion: multicluster.openshift.io/v1